Frequently Asked Questions

 A: The short answer is no. When sailing out of mainland data coverage, our onboard satellite communication system is only meant for necessary sailing operations, mainly for GPS positioning and tracking, light data downloads like weather forecast files, and in case of an emergency.
 It doesn’t allow for any personal vocal or written communications or data downloads (films, music, personal messages).

-Still, in the event you need to send an urgent personal message or email while offshore, we have an onboard special messaging account and mailbox to be exceptionally used.
+Still, in the event you need to send an urgent personal message or email while offshore, we have an onboard specific messaging account and mailbox to be exceptionally used.
 Same applies if a relative needs to reach you urgently while at sea.

 Q: Will my relatives or friends be able to track my passage at all time?